-- Enter the PIN from your Router or AP device. - 2) Enter a PIN into your Router or AP device.
+- 1) Enter the PIN from your Router or AP device. - 2) Enter a PIN into your Router or AP device.
+(This method is only available in Windows XP and Windows Vista.)

 Following are the detailed configuration procedures of each way.